+You have to try these campfire cones.
 These fruit smore cones are super good and perfect for camping, summer, or just because.
-Your whole family will love these s’more cones.
-It’s an easy and more mess free way to enjoy s’mores.
-Plus it has fruit…makes it kind of healthy right?
+Your whole family will love these s’more campfire cones.
+Seriously, these campfire cones are an easy and more mess free way to enjoy s’mores.
+Plus the campfire cones have fruit…makes them kind of healthy right?
 No?
-Well, I tried, these smore cones are still delicious and will quickly be a family favorite.
+Well, I tried, these smore campfire cones are still delicious and will quickly be a family favorite.

 Camp Fire Food: Fruit & Smore Cones